 These pads offered by Bergquist carrying the SF label (for “silicone-free”) are similar to the other Gap Pads in the properties they offer, such as great conformability, thermal conductivity, and electrical isolation.
 One may think that when giving up the silicone polymer, they would also be giving up all of the properties they like about silicone.
 While that may be true about some properties such as temperature range, it is not a totally fair characterization.
 These pads still feature great flame resistance (all UL 94V0), and great dielectric strengths.
 Below are some of the Gap Pads offered by Bergquist, with their different reinforcements and thermal conductivities.

 - Gap Pad 2200SF-fiberglass-2 W/m-K

 - Gap Pad 1000SF-fiberglass-0.9 W/m-K

 - Gap Pad 3004SF-pet-3.0 W/m-K

 Some applications of these silicone-free products include hard-drive disks, optical applications, laser optics, medical devices, and automotive modules.
 NEDC converts these silicone-free Gap Pad options through die-cutting and waterjet cutting.
-If you have an application that requires a silicone-free Gap Pad option, or if you have a question about silicone-free materials, please contact email@example.com.
+In addition, there are thinner silicone free pads, such as Poly-Pad.
+If you have an application that requires a silicone-free Gap Pad option, or if you have a question about silicone-free materials, please contact firstname.lastname@example.org.